Minijump/Squirrel/README.md

     ```sh
     git checkout -b feature/your.feature.name
     ```
-    Words of your features must be separated by dots, feel free to add version number, github username, ... before or after the feature name (expl: 2.1.1-feature.name-github_username)
 3. **Make your changes and commit them:**
     ```sh
     git commit -m 'Add a meaningfull commit message'
     ```
-    Fixed commit messages conventions are for nazis, yet, beeing meanigfull and complete is a must.
 4. **Push to the branch:**
     ```sh
     git push origin feature/your.feature.name